TelenorStartIoT/fipy-dev-kit-dht11/README.md

 Hope you have successfully connected your fipy device and tried the example program in the previous tutorial.

-This chapter will show you how to connect sensors DHT11 temperature and humidty sensors to your fipy device.
+This chapter will show you how to connect **'DHT11 temperature and humidty sensors'** to your fipy device.

  ![dht11_sensor](https://github.com/TelenorStartIoT/fipy-dev-kit-dht11/blob/master/assets/00-DHT11_FipySensor.jpg)